lukegeiger/ghostkitchen/README.md

 The program is split into two main Modules the first is called **KitchenModule** and the 2nd is called  **DeliveryModule**.  **KitchenModule** is responsible for all things related to cooking, shelving, and monitoring decay  of orders.  **DeliveryModule** is responsible for all things related to dispatching couriers, routing them, and deliverying orders.

 The two modules are composed on what is called a  **GhostKitchen**.
 The idea behind this was that cooking, shelving, and monitoring order health, should really have no idea/care about creating delivery schedules, tracking order status, and delivering orders, and vice versa.
-Having said that, A **DeliveryModule** needs to know when to dispatch a courier, and a  **KitchenModule** needs to know when a order is going to be picked.
+Having said that, A **DeliveryModule** needs to know when to dispatch a courier, and a  **KitchenModule** needs to know when a order is going to be picked up.
 The **GhostKitchen** handles these converstions between the modules by acting as a listener for significant events in the **KitchenModule** and **DeliveryModule**.

 Here is an example of how that works